aksp/vrview/README.md

 I'm not actually building the project using node.
 I'm just editing the following files: build/embed.js, build/vrview.js, build/three.js

 The video player with the ability to switch cuts is in the examples/orientations/ folder.
 Your URL should look something like this: "http://localhost/~apavel/360-video-project/vrview/examples/orientations/index.html?f=spec-files/nocuts.json".
 So, just navigate to examples/orientations/index.html then include the filename with the playback specifications (in this case spec-files/nocuts.json) after this signifier "?f=".

+You'll also want to download the video I've been using here: https://people.eecs.berkeley.edu/~amypavel/vrview/examples/orientations/nocuts.MP4.
+You may have to change the video path in spec-files/nocuts.json.

 Branched from: VR View
 =======